zgohr/blog-environment/content/programming/pelican-setup.md

 WARNING: PAGE_LANG_SAVE_AS = '{date:%Y}/{date:%m}/pages/{slug}-{lang}.html'
 ```

-But now my article links are broken.
-A quick look at the Pelican 3.0 [docs](http://pelican.notmyidea.org/en/latest/settings.html#url-settings) show there is another new setting called ```ARTICLE_SAVE_AS```.
+Not only that, now my article links are broken.
+A quick look at the Pelican 3.0 [docs](http://pelican.notmyidea.org/en/latest/settings.html#url-settings) show there two new important settings called ```ARTICLE_URL``` and ```ARTICLE_SAVE_AS```.
-This setting lets you save the static file as a different name than where its links point to.
-This is nice so that your links go directly to the slug that is pretty, while the page gets saved as an index.html.
+These settings lets you save the static file as a different name than where its links point to.
+This is nice so your links go directly to a pretty slug, while the page gets saved as an index.html.

+The update for settings.py is as follows:

 ```
 ARTICLE_URL = '/posts/{date:%Y}/{date:%m}/{slug}/'